quiin/simpleFirebaseNotifications/README.md

 # Simple Firebase Notifications
 A simple Node script to send notifications to an iOS or Android device using Firebase Cloud Messaging.
-This is just an example and the following variables MUST be changed to your custom values in order for this to work:

 ### How to run